Xavier Tolsa Domènech

 Selected research activities

-Plenary talks in the conferences:
+Plenary and invited talks in the conferences: